opentechinstitute/commotion-router-test-suite/README.md

 + Selenium
 + Unittest
 + Logging
++ Random

 Basic Structure
 _______________

++ tests/ - Unit tests, separated by type or profile
-+ tests
++ objects/ - All objects used in the tests
-+ commotiontestobjects/ - Objects representing the user ++ browserobjects
+++ browser.py - Objects representing the browser/user
-++ util
+++ malicious_strings.py - Standard strings for use in input validation tests ++ util.py - Utility functions
-++ commotionrouterobjects/ - Objects representing router nodes
+++ router/ - Objects used in router-based tests
-+++ routerobjects - router-specific node objects
++++ router.py - router-specific node objects
-+++ pageobjects/ - Objects found only in router-based UI pages
++++ page/ - Objects found only in router-based UI pages
-++++ crpageobjects - Functions to build UI page models from component elements
+++++ page.py - Page definitions for router-based nodes

 Resources